BUPT-GAMMA/OpenHGNN/README.md

 [Test Version]For now, we just release some models for some researchers to run the experiments.

+[Release Plan]We want to release version0.1 in September.

 ## Keys

 - Easy-to-Use: OpenHGNN provides easy-to-use interfaces for running experiments with the given models and datasets using [optuna](https://optuna.org/) which is a hyperparameter optimization framework.